Today (September 14, 2015): Review of The Westin Palace Madrid (Spain).

 TIPS FOR FUTURE GUESTS & SAVE MONEY

-- Save money: enjoy free VIP amenities when booking via Virtuoso (e.g. upgrade, daily buffet breakfast, one complimentary lunch or dinner, early check-in, and late check-out).
+- Save money: enjoy complimentary VIP perks when booking via Virtuoso (e.g. upgrade, daily buffet breakfast, early check-in, late check-out, and one complimentary lunch or dinner).

 - Read my tips for preparing your trip in time.

 BEST TIME TO VISIT